 terpTRAP: The Leading Cold Trap Terpene Recovery System

 extraktLAB’s terpTRAP has innovated terpene recovery to the highest possible efficiency.
 This cold trap system contains a four gallon standard collection pot, 21.64 square feet of heat exchange area and can be scaled up to handle a staggering 10 ton per day processing throughput depending on biomass moisture content.
-These capabilities are far higher than other cold trap systems developed by competing extraction companies in the hemp and cannabis industry.
+These capabilities are far higher than other cold trap systems developed by competing extraction companies in the hemp and cannabis extraction industry.

 How a Short Path Cold Trap Works

-When the extraktLAB extraction method is used, decarboxylation of the hemp or cannabis biomass using vacuum ovens is performed before CO2 extraction.
+When the extraktLAB extraction method is used, decarboxylation of the biomass using vacuum ovens is performed before CO2 extraction.
 Not only is this a critical way to increase the efficiency of an extraction process, but it is also the key time to capture terpenes via fractional vacuum distillation.
-Terpenes are a very volatile compound in the cannabis plant, meaning the temperature needed to evaporate them into vapor is relatively low.
+Terpenes are a very volatile compound in the hemp plant, meaning the temperature needed to evaporate them into vapor is relatively low.
 Because the decarboxylation process involves the use of heat and vacuum pressure, that evaporation point is low enough that valuable terpenes will be removed from the biomass.
 This is where the cold trap comes into play.
 As the terpenes evaporate from the biomass, the cold trap’s chilled collection vessel will capture the evaporated terpenes as they condense to liquid into a four gallon, food grade collection pot.
 These terpenes are pure, high quality, and free of any chlorophylls, waxes or other unwanted plant materials that can result from terpene collection during the extraction process.
 These are the best terpenes available for products formulation.

 Other Terpene Related Publications

-Capture your own Full Spectrum Terpenes
+Capture Your Own Full Spectrum Terpenes

-Why Terpenes are So Valuable
+Why Terpenes Are So Valuable

 The overall cost for terpenes for formulation are rather expensive generally speaking.
-If a producer went out to purchase wholesale terpenes for product formulation in their hemp or cannabis business, natural, full spectrum hemp terpenes will cost roughly $20-30 per gram.
+If a producer went out to purchase wholesale terpenes for product formulation in their hemp or cannabis business, natural, full spectrum hemp terpenes would cost roughly $20-30 per gram.
 Because the cost for these naturally extracted terpenes is so high, many producers turn to using synthetic terpenes running roughly $10-20 per gram.
 These terpenes do not contain the same level of demand from the consumer as natural products hold more merit in the hemp and cannabis product industry.
 This makes the need for natural full spectrum terpenes all the more vital to quality product formulation in today’s competitive market.
 So, in truth, terpenes are highly valuable for their use and for their overall price point, but to buy them wholesale is a far costlier choice.
 This is why proper terpene extraction is critical for any extraction company to master, making the use of a cold trap equally as vital to collect the highest quality, natural terpenes for product formulation or wholesale.